• Skip to primary navigation

 What is Ayran?

-Ayran is a creamy, refreshing, and healthy Turkish beverage made with plain yogurt, water, and salt.
+Ayran is a creamy, refreshing, and healthy Turkish beverage made with simple ingredients such as plain yogurt, water, and salt.

-It is widely popular in Turkey all year around and often consumed with many dishes including Meat Stuffed Grape Leaves (Dolmas), Cheese Borek - Peynirli Borek, and Hunkar Begendi (Sultan's Delight).
+It is possibly the most popular drink in Turkey and often consumed with many Turkish dishes such as Meat Stuffed Grape Leaves (Dolmas), Cheese Borek - Peynirli Borek, Kol Boregi - Turkish Arm Borek, Ankara Tava - Turkish Lamb and Rice, and Hunkar Begendi (Sultan's Delight).

 "Laban" in the Middle East and North Africa, "Doogh" in Iran and Afghanistan, "Lassi" in India, and "Ariani" in Greece.